MonsieurV/PiPocketGeiger/README.md

 [Pocket Geiger Type 5 interface specification](http://www.radiation-watch.co.uk/uploads/5t.pdf).

+Look at the [buildlogs folder](/buildlogs/README.md) for examples and more step by step instructions.

 ## Initialize the library

 You can either use the `with` statement to initialize an instance of the library.
 It will automatically bootstrap the instance and properly close it when existing the `with` block.